-How to get rid of ants – Get rid of ants – Get rid of ants in the house
+How to get rid of ants – Ants in the kitchen – Get rid of ants in the house

 Find the offending ants’ nest, expose the top of the nest by proding it with a trowel and a pour an entire kettle of boiling water over the nest to destroy every single ant in the colony, including the queen ant.

-We hope this helps to get rid of your ant infestation.
+We hope this ‘how to get rid of ants guide’ helps to get rid of your ant infestation.
 Do you have other pests around the house?